georglauterbach/arm/documentation/content/cheri/technical_background.md

 3. **OS extensions** to use (and support application use of) fine-grained memory protection (spatial, referential, and (non-stack) temporal memory safety) and abstraction extensions to support scalable software compartmentalization
 4. Application-level adaptations to operate correctly with CHERI memory protection and software compartmentalization

+CHERI is a developed, evaluated, and demonstrated approach (through hardware-software prototypes) with a full software stack, including an adapted version of the Clang/LLVM compiler suite with support for capability-based C/C++, and a full UNIX-style OS (CheriBSD, based on FreeBSD) implementing spatial, referential, and (currently for user space) non-stack temporal memory safety.

 [docs-capabilities]: ./capabilities.md

 ### Portability